THE ART OF URI DOWBENKO – CURRICULUM VITAE

 In 1973 he moved to San Francisco and attended the San Francisco Art Institute for three months, even though he considers himself a self-taught artist.
 He then worked at the School of Holography, where he became a holography instructor and was involved in producing many of the first white light and multiplex holograms ever made.
 His “Exhibit of White Light Holograms“ (three-dimensional photographic images made with lasers and mirrors) was shown at Foothill College, San Jose State University, California Institute of the Arts, and Seattle Art Museum.

-Dowbenko’s book Homegrown Holography: How to Make Holograms in Your Own Low Cost Studio (Watson Guptill) was one of the first practical handbooks on the art and science of holography ever published.
+Dowbenko’s book Homegrown Holography: How to Make Holograms in Your Own Low Cost Studio (1976, Watson Guptill) was one of the first practical handbooks on the art and science of holography ever published.

 In 1987 he moved to Montana, where he continued his advertising, marketing and publicity business, commuting to Los Angeles and the San Francisco Bay area to meet with clients.

-Dowbenko’s writing includes hundreds of articles, movie reviews, interviews and investigative writing pieces for Fortean Times, Nexus Magazine, New Dawn Magazine, Paranoia Magazine, Steamshovel Press, Media Bypass Magazine, National Review, Spotlight, Nationalist Times, Chronicles Magazine, Nitro News, etc. He has also contributed to “You Do Not Talk About Fight Club” Edited by Read Mercer Schichardt and “Bush Junta” Edited by Mack White.
-Dowbenko is considered one of Alternative Media’s foremost writers and media analysts and a distinctive voice of modern American journalism.
+Dowbenko’s writing includes hundreds of articles, movie reviews, interviews and investigative writing pieces for Fortean Times, Nexus Magazine, New Dawn Magazine, Paranoia Magazine, Steamshovel Press, Parascope Magazine, Media Bypass Magazine, National Review, Spotlight, Nationalist Times, Chronicles Magazine, Nitro News, etc. He has also contributed to “You Do Not Talk About Fight Club” Edited by Read Mercer Schichardt and “Bush Junta” Edited by Mack White.
+Dowbenko is considered one of Alternative Media’s foremost writers and media analysts as well as a distinctive voice of modern American journalism.

-In the meantime, Dowbenko had become so frustrated by the unfulfilled potential of holography as an art medium that he took an artistic hiatus for more than 20 years.
+In the meantime, Dowbenko had become so frustrated by the unfulfilled potential of holography as an art form that he took an artistic hiatus for more than 20 years.
 That has now ended.
-Dowbenko’s exhibition called “Metaphysical Landscapes,” was held at Nikolai Fine Art Gallery, 505 W. 22nd St., New York.

 Now that the spiritual quest has become a common metaphor for life itself, Dowbenko’s art can be seen as a meditation and a visual representation of other dimensions.
 He calls his art “Metaphysical Art 2.0” — not to be confused with the misnamed so-called “metaphysical art”of Giorgio de Chirico.

 2003 Nikolai Gallery, New York City